kubernetes-sigs/sig-multicluster-site/site-src/guides/guidelines.md

 ## Conflicts

-Separation and delegation of responsibility among independent actors (e.g between cluster ops and application developers) can result in conflicts in the configuration.
+Separation and delegation of responsibility among independent actors (e.g. between cluster ops and application developers) can result in conflicts in the configuration.
 For example, two application teams may inadvertently submit configuration for the same HTTP path.